MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-send-a-usb-control-transfer--uwp-app-.md

 ---
 Description: An app that communicates with a USB device usually sends several control transfers requests.
-title: How to send a USB control transfer (Windows Store app)
+title: How to send a USB control transfer (UWP app)
 author: windows-driver-content
 ms.author: windowsdriverdev
 ms.date: 04/20/2017